Forcing Ourselves to Take Action

 The goal is not to do life "right" in order to reach a destination.

-True success is achieved by learning, growing, and enjoying the journey
+True success is achieved by learning, growing, and enjoying the journey -

-- not by reaching a specific destination.
+not by reaching a specific destination.

-"Life is a journey, a process - it's not a destination.
+"Life is a journey, a process - it's not

-were taught to swim upstream, to go against the flow.
-No wonder we
+We were taught to swim upstream, to go against the flow.
+No wonder

-get tired sometimes.
+we get tired sometimes.

-We were taught that death is a great tragedy and
+We were taught that death is a great tragedy

-to fear death and to never live life.
+taught to fear death and to never live life.
 That's backwards.

-Death is a transition, a transformation, death
+Death is a transition, a transformation,

-living while we are here."
+not enjoying living while we are here."

 Living can only be done one day at a time.
-Today is all we really
+Today is all we

-out on today.
+miss out on today.

 We were taught to be human doings rather than human beings.
-The

-ability to "be" here now, in the moment, is one of the goals of healing
+The ability to "be" here now, in the moment, is one of the goals of healing

 and recovery.
 To be able to be present for, and live, in the moment